 Most tanks that you can rent will have a yoke attachment.
 A DIN regulator requires a compatible tank and not all dive shops have them.
 However, if you have a DIN regulator you can get a simple and low-cost adapter to convert it to a yoke system if the tank does not allow to use a DIN regulator.

 You definitely want to purchase such a converter if you opt to buy a DIN regulator.
 You might otherwise find out the hard way that the available tanks in the dive shop will be of no use to you!

 Balanced vs. Unbalanced

-In the past you had a pretty significant different in performance between these two types of systems.
-In the meantime most of these differences have been minimized and most (recreational) divers cannot distinguish once they’re under water.
+In the past, you had a pretty significant difference in performance between these two types of systems.
+In the meantime, most of these differences have been minimized and most (recreational) divers cannot distinguish once they’re underwater.

 The difference is simply in how they work and how much they cost.
 A balanced regulator delivers the air at a constant pressure to the second stage and the diver.
 It is in no way affected by the pressure of the water surrounding you or the pressure of the air in the tank itself!